idevsoftware/js-background-blend-mode/README.md

 ## Usage

-Add the `blend-mode.js` file to your HTML file, declare your CSS background properties as you normally would using a `blend-multiply` class name.
+Add the `blend-mode.js` file to your HTML, declare your CSS background properties as you normally would using a `blend-multiply` class name.

 ## What's missing?